DF35/MDSP-Problem-Domain/readme.md

 The Problem Domain will be compatible with any Hyper-Heuristic encoded using the Hyflex interface, see "Main.kt" for an example of how the code would be set up to do this.

-To run the system as is, with the GIHH hyper-heuristic, simply run the project using Gradle from your command line (within the project folder):
+To run the system as is, with the GIHH hyper-heuristic, ensure you have Java 18 or later installed and simply run the project using Gradle from your command line (within the project folder):

  - `./gradlew run` for Linux/macOS
  - `.\gradlew run` for Windows Powershell